 Those of you with hair, such as men with beards, shouldn’t worry.
 Funeral staff will moisturize bodies to decrease the look of dry skin.

 5 Feel Pain (Possibly)

 For those who choose to donate their organs, the moments after they die are crucial.
 During that time, life support has to be initiated so that the organs remain alive and the heart remains beating, even though the person has been declared brain-dead.

-In some cases, it has been noted that when the bodies are under the knife, despite being declared dead, there is a rise in blood pressure as well as twitching and movement.
-Research has found that the brain can stay alive up to ten minutes after being declared dead, which means that any pain signals the brain sends out could still be reaching the rest of the body.
+In some cases, it has been noted that when the bodies are under the knife, despite being declared dead, there is a rise in blood pressure and twitching, and movement.
+Research has found that the brain can stay alive up to ten minutes after being declared dead, which means that any pain signals the brain sends out could still reach the rest of the body.